-C. Funding Requests - The RAP Grants Committee met on April 26 to review the Juvenile Intervention (JI)Applications received in response to the \$300,000 JI RFP released on Jan.
+B. Funding Requests - The RAP Grants Committee met on April 26 to review the Juvenile Intervention (JI)Applications received in response to the \$300,000 JI RFP released on Jan.
 30, 2023.
 The April 17 Special Meeting was cancelled due to a lack of quorum.
 The delayed rescheduled meeting will negatively impact the grant period timeline.
-The Executive Committee met on May 3 to consider the grant requests.
-They decided on the actions below and are requesting that their decisions to be ratified by the Board.
+The Executive Committee is asked to consider approving the grants and having their actions be ratified by the Board at the next meeting.